flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_workflow-execution-config.rst

 flytectl get workflow-execution-config
 --------------------------------------

-Get matchable resources of workflow execution config
+Gets matchable resources of workflow execution config.

 Synopsis
 ~~~~~~~~

-Retrieves workflow execution config for the given project and domain combination or additionally with workflow name.
+Retrieve workflow execution config for the given project and domain combination or additionally the workflow name.

-For project flytectldemo and development domain, it is:
+For project flytectldemo and development domain:

 ::

  flytectl get workflow-execution-config -p flytectldemo -d development

-e.g., output from the command
+Example: output from the command:

 .. code-block:: json